PowerMAN Frequently Asked Questions (FAQ)

 How can I do a small PowerMAN deployment without Group Policy or similar?

 We regularly re-image our computers or dual-boot them.
-How many licenses do we need?
+How many licences do we need?

 Will power management cause power surges or blow fuses?